Spooky309/IDELess-Spigot-Plugin-Template/README.md

 If you can run a bukkit/spigot/paper server, you probably already have what you need.
 Also ~300MB disk space for the heavy buildtools files, you can delete them after if you don't expect to be recompiling it.

+Alternatively, if you're using Nix, just use the nix-shell...

 # How do I use it?

-Just download it and run `build.bat`, it should generate a jar file in the build directory.
+Just download it and run `build.sh`, it should generate a jar file in the build directory.

 # Things you should do